 When winding up an estate, complications can arise in the following circumstances:

-- Where the estate is made up of stocks, complicated insurance policies, assets which are held in a trust or properties which are still the source of regular income there may be issues with tax.
+- Where the estate is made up of stocks, complicated insurance policies, assets that are held in a trust or properties which are still the source of regular income there may be issues with tax.

 - Where the person has died without a will, or without a valid will.